Sahithi-Sane/agentic-hr-ai-app/README.md

    - **Docker**: Containerize the app for easy deployment.
    - **Cloud Deployment**: Deploy the app to cloud platforms like **AWS**, **GCP**, or **Azure** for scalable usage.

+---

+## 📊 Future Enhancements

+- Evaluation metrics (Precision@K, ranking quality)
+- Confidence scoring for candidate selection
+- Real API integrations (calendar, HR tools)
+- Persistent database (PostgreSQL / NoSQL)
+- Monitoring and observability (LangSmith dashboards)
+- Role-based access and authentication

+---

 ## Troubleshooting

 - **App Not Starting**: Make sure all dependencies are installed and `.env` variables are correctly set.
 - **API Key Issues**: If you encounter issues with API calls, ensure that the keys in the `.env` file are correct and that the respective APIs are active.

+## Note

+This is a **prototype system** focused on demonstrating architecture and workflow design.
+It is designed to be easily extended into a production-grade system.

+---

+## 👤 Author

+**Sahithi Sane**